American Rescue Plan funds could help Beaufort County expand broadband internet access

-BEAUFORT COUNTY, N.C.
+WASHINGTON, N.C.
 (WNCT) – Beaufort County could get about $9.1 million from President Biden’s American Rescue Plan.
 Counties can use the money for several benefits including broadband infrastructure.
-County leaders

 “We live just outside of the city and the internet access is ok but it’s not quite up to speed,” said David Harragin.